kaisenlinux/manpages-dev/category/FTP/lFTP.md

        queue [-n num ] cmd

        Add the given command to queue for sequential execution.
 Each site has its own queue. `-n' adds the command before the given item in the queue.
-Don't try  to queue `cd' or `lcd' commands, it may confuse lftp.
+Don't try to queue `cd'  or  `lcd'  com‐ mands,  it may confuse lftp.
 Instead do the cd/lcd before `queue' command, and it will remember the place in which the command is to be done.
-It is possible to queue up an already running job by `queue wait <jobno>', but the job will continue execution even if it is not the first in queue.
+It is possible to queue up an already run‐ ning job by `queue wait <jobno>', but the job will continue execution even if it is not the first in queue.

        `queue stop' will stop the queue, it will not execute any new commands, but already running jobs will continue to run.
 You can use `queue stop' to create an empty stopped queue. `queue start' will resume queue execution.
 When you exit lftp, it will start all stopped queues automatically.

        `queue' with no arguments will either create a stopped queue or print queue status.